mctools/simplebuild-dgcode/doc/source/matdef.rst

 The strings defining Most materials in typical dgcode projects will actually be the same strings that are used with `NCrystal (aka "NCrystal cfg-strings)
 <https://github.com/mctools/ncrystal/wiki/Using-NCrystal#uniform-material-configuration-syntax>`_,
-so you might wish to consult the NCrystal documentation for that in the `NCrystal wiki
+so you might wish to consult the NCrystal documentation for those in the `NCrystal wiki
 <https://github.com/mctools/ncrystal/wiki/Using-NCrystal#uniform-material-configuration-syntax>`_.
 Most
 of the entries in the :ref:`cookbook <sbmatcookbook>` are indeed such NCrystal